argonautproject/cgm/input/pagecontent/index.md

 **Technical Details**

+{% assign launch_patient = "patient app will already know who the patient is, and only requires a corresponding ID from the EHR" %}
+{% assign offline_access = "establish persistent access for long-term submissions" %}

 * SMART on FHIR scopes that enable this scenario include:
-  * `launch/patient`: patient app will already know who the patient is, and only requires a corresponding ID from the EHR
+  * `launch/patient`: {{ launch_patient }}
+  * `offline_access`: {{ offline_access }}
     * `patient/Patient.r`: it may still be desirable to cross-reference patient demographics, e.g. to confirm a match
     * `patient/ServiceRequest.rs?code=cgm-data-submission-standing-order`: helps app learn the EHR's data submission preferences
     * `patient/DiagnosticReport.cu?category=laboratory`: submit a summary report
     * `patient/Observation.cu?category=laboratory`: submit a summary observation or sensor reading
     * `patient/Device.cu`: submit device details associated with a sensor reading

 #### Provider App to EHR

 For provider-facing apps, the app can be integrated directly into the EHR's user interface using the SMART on FHIR EHR launch workflow.
 This workflow is widely supported by EHRs and allows apps to run within the EHR's creen rel estate.
-The EHR-integrated app might represent a device manufacturer or an independent glucose management platform.
+The EHR-integrated app might represent a device manufacturer or an independent diabetes management platform.
 The app can retrieve the patient's ID and demographics from the EHR in real-time using the FHIR US Core Patient API.

 To correlate the patient with a data record in the app's backend system, an in-brand or out-of-band process can be employed.

-Examples include:
+Examples include but are not limited to:

-1. A patient-facing companion app connects to the EHR using SMART on FHIR as in "Patient App to EHR," establishing a record linkage via API
+1. A patient-facing companion app connects to the EHR using SMART on FHIR as described in "Patient App to EHR" above, establishing a record linkage via API
 2. A patient-facing companion app sends a push notification to the patient, asking if they want to establish a record linkage
 3. A patient-facing companion app generates a sign-up code that the provider enters into the EHR.
 4. The provider has an appropriate data sharing agreement in place with the app, allowing the app to match its patient list against  EHR-sourced demographics.